zalteck/TV-Deep-SR-fMRI/README.md

 # TV-BASED DEEP 3D SELF SUPER-RESOLUTION FOR FMRI
 DL Self Super Resolution

-This repository implements the code for the paper submitted to the International Symposium on Biomedical Imaging (ISBI) 2025
+This repository implements the code for the paper submitted to the International Symposium on Biomedical Imaging (ISBI) 2025.

+The preprint can be found in Arxiv

 ![Image](SR_model_compact_v3.png)